songchunlin/en/pages/environmental-biodiversity-databases/index.md

 layout: page
 ---

-**Note: This helpful information comes from [Simone Fattorini's homepage](https://sites.google.com/site/fattorinitenebrionidae/).
-After 'forked' them directly to my site, I checked and reorganised all links.
-I will try to translate them into Chinese, and gradually add more related programs in Ecology.
-Thanks again for the great work, Dr. Fattorini!**

 # Environmental Databases

 -	[WorldClim](http://www.worldclim.org/): a set of global climate layers (climate grids) with a spatial resolution of about 1 square kilometer, including [bioclimatic variables](http://www.worldclim.org/bioclim).